 Favorite event: Street Fairs

-In 2010, I purchased a home in Encinitas where I enjoy time with my two daughters, ages 10 and 13.
-Because I live, work and play in Encinitas and I care about the community as it relates to my job and family, I would be proud to serve on the Board of DEMA and hopefully bring value with my experience in business, sales and leadership.
+In 2010, I purchased a home in “New” Encinitas where I enjoy time with my two daughters, ages 11 and 14.
+My oldest daughter attends SDA and my youngest is looking forward to her time there, as well.
+Because I live, work and play in Encinitas and I care about the community as it relates to my job and family, I am proud to serve on the Board of Encinitas 101 and as Chair of the Promotions Committee and hopefully bring value with my experience in business, marketing, sales and leadership.

 Shoja Naimi, Director